ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 ![](v2Assets/v2Collections.png)

-Once you've created a collection and assigned some NFTs, find your collection ID along with the prefabs found in Prefabs -> Minter -> Webgl/Web3Wallet folders.
-These prefabs will allow you to only show the nft objects that belong to the collection given.
+Once you've created a collection and assigned some NFTs, find your collection ID along with the prefabs found in prefabs -> minter -> webgl/web3Wallet folders.
+These prefabs will allow you to only show the NFTs that belong to the collection given.
 Don't forget to add this ID to the collections prefab values in the inspector.

 ![](v2Assets/v2CollectionIdAdd.png)